cristaloleg/awesome-manifesto/README.md

   - similar environment everywhere is a good idea
 - [ ] if you can’t show a bottleneck, don’t start to optimise it
   - it might be interesting and challenging, but useless
+- [ ] no big binary files inside a repo
+  - slowdowns without a reason

 ### Database
 - [ ] keep models normalized